cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## AUC-ROC (Area Under the ROC Curve)

 This measures the model’s ability to discriminate between classes across all thresholds.
 ROC (Receiver Operating Characteristic) curve plots True Positive Rate (Recall) vs False Positive Rate.
 AUC is the area under this curve; an AUC of 0.5 is random, 1.0 is perfect.
 AUC has the advantage of being threshold-independent – it summarizes the model’s performance at all operating points.
 It’s very common in fraud research because it doesn’t require picking a threshold and is not affected by the overall class imbalance as much as accuracy.
 An intuitive interpretation of AUC-ROC: it’s the probability that a randomly chosen fraudulent transaction will receive a higher risk score than a randomly chosen legitimate transaction.
 So, if we randomly pair a fraud and a non-fraud, AUC is the chance the model ranks the fraud higher.
 AUC considers both recall and specificity (specificity = TN / (TN+FP)) over all thresholds.
 One caution: when the positive class is extremely rare, AUC can be less informative; AUC might be very high even if model struggles on the minority class, because FPR might be tiny for all models.
 In such cases, **Precision-Recall AUC** is often more informative.
-Many fraud competitions used AUC as the evaluation metric (e.g. IEEE-CIS used AUC).
+Many fraud competitions used AUC as the evaluation metric (e.g., IEEE-CIS used AUC).

 ## AUC-PR (Area Under Precision-Recall Curve)